 - There are several underlying factors that are major drivers in rising health care costs.
-The increase in costs of medical services and prescription drugs, referred to as a medical trend, is not only based on the increase in per-unit costs of services, but also changes in health care utilization and services received.
-This alone contributes to 30% of the rate increases.
+Insurance providers are the only healthcare cost-saving mechanism available to the consumer and the only protection consumers have against high healthcare cost.
+No one else can help control healthcare costs except for insurance providers through networks.
+Medicare and Medicaid are usually the starting point for network reimbursement costs by insurance companies.
+AHIP has documented that pharmaceutical cost reimbursements are 30% of the premium cost for health insurance. - The increase in costs of medical services and prescription drugs, referred to as a medical trend, is not only based on the increase in per-unit costs of services, but also changes in health care utilization and services received.
 Medical spending will continue to grow and costs for prescription drugs, in particular, are expected to increase as more high-cost specialty drugs come to market.
-Also changes in health care use and provider networks will play a role in how health care costs are affected.
-Shown below are several solutions that may pause or reduce rising health care costs: - One idea that has been discussed to reduce health care costs is "telemedicine."
-Telemedicine arms health systems with resources needed to reduce medical spending through preventative outreach and better staff utilization. - The reason our nation suffers from extraordinarily high medical costs is that the customary business standard of "legitimate pricing" is not applied to the healthcare industry.
+Also, changes in health care use and provider networks will play a role in how healthcare costs are affected.
+Shown below are several solutions that may pause or reduce rising healthcare costs: - Telemedicine arms health systems with resources needed to reduce medical spending through preventive outreach and better staff utilization. - The reason our nation suffers from extraordinarily high medical costs is that the customary business standard of "legitimate pricing" is not applied to the healthcare industry.
 To slash costs, Congress need only mandate that all hospitals, physicians and labs publish legitimate prices-like all other businesses.
 They can continue to set their own rates, but a different rate for each patient must be prohibited.
 When legitimate rates are set, patients will be able to shop for good healthcare value and providers will be forced to compete. - Congress should support efforts in reducing Medicare cost by reining in increasing prescription drug costs.